 By definition of $\mathcal{D}^{\star}$, it further follows that $\mathbbm{E}_{\mathcal{D}^{\star}}\left[\ell(g(x), y) \right] = \mathbbm{E}_{x \sim \mathcal{D}_{\mathcal{X}}}\left[\ell(g(x), \text{BinRel}(h^{\star}(x), p)) \right]$.
 Therefore,

 Next, by Lemma \ref{lem:subaddprec@p}, we have pointwise that:

-Taking expectation of both sides of the inequality gives:
+Taking expectations on both sides of the inequality gives:

 Therefore, we have shown that $C(S_U)$ contains a hypothesis $g$ that generalizes well with respect to $\mathcal{D}$.
 The remaining proof follows exactly as in the proof of Lemma \ref{lem:batch_sumloss2arbloss}.
-We include here for completeness sake.
+We include them here for the sake of completeness.

 Now we want to show that the predictor $\hat{g}$ returned in step 4 also has good generalization.
 Crucially, observe that $C(S_U)$ is a finite hypothesis class with cardinality at most $K^{pn}$.
 Therefore, by standard Chernoff and union bounds, with probability at least $1-\delta/2$, the empirical risk of every hypothesis in $C(S_U)$ on a sample of size $\geq \frac{8}{\epsilon^2} \log{\frac{4 |C(S_U)|}{\delta}}$ is at most $\epsilon/4$ away from its true error.
 So, if $m = |S_L| \geq \frac{8}{\epsilon^2} \log{\frac{4 |C(S_U)|}{\delta}}$, then with probability at least $1-\delta/2$, we have